Traditional Plant-Based Cooking

 Liquids for sauce added to pan with coq au vin ingredients cooking.

-Tip in the plain [all-purpose] flour and give it a good stir.
+Step 10: Add in the plain flour and give it a good stir.
 Add the bay leaf and a pinch of salt and black pepper.

 Coq au vin sauce cooked and ready for the cauliflower steaks to be added.